sosy-lab/cpachecker/doc/Configuration.md

 with "alias.".
 Their values override the options without this prefix.

-For example, to set the solver logfile in the PredicateCPA, you can use "PredicateCPA.solver.logfile=predicate.%03d.smt2", even if the real option is "solver.logfile" and there is no such option in the PredicateCPA.
+For example, to set the solver logfile in the PredicateCPA, you can use `PredicateCPA.solver.logfile=predicate.%03d.smt2`, even if the real option is `solver.logfile` and there is no such option in the PredicateCPA.
-The configuration framework will automatically remove the prefix alias and apply the renamed option for all classes that are build with the instance of ConfigurationOptions given as parameter to PredicateCPA.
+The configuration framework will automatically remove the prefix alias and apply the renamed option for all classes that are instantiated as part of the PredicateCPA.

 If the package name starts with `org.sosy_lab.cpachecker.`, this prefix can be omitted.

-Wrapper CPAs like ARGCPA and CompositeCPA take one option "cpa" or "cpas" to specify the wrapped CPA, depending whether this CPA wraps one or several other CPAs (the latter is only used for CompositeCPA).
+Wrapper CPAs like ARGCPA and CompositeCPA take one option `cpa` or `cpas` to specify the wrapped CPA, depending whether this CPA wraps one or several other CPAs (the latter is only used for CompositeCPA).
 This option has to be prefixed with the identifier of the CPA as described above.